dragons-rage/docker/README.md

 # docker
-Docker Modules to assist in daily one off programs
+Docker Modules to assist in daily one off programs.

 ## Programs
-tintin - A program that allows for connecting to MUDs (Text Based Multi User Dungeons)
+alpine-core - Modified alpine core for any hub items used in this repo tintin - A program that allows for connecting to MUDs (Text Based Multi User Dungeons)